Work From Home

 You should know that it isn’t just about the tunes, but also about bringing out emotions to anyone who hears the jingle.

 It can bring out laughter, tears, childhood memories, and a bunch of emotions we never knew we had.
-In short, your jingle should be able to make an impact on people.

 5. Pop Culture Knowledge